 This post is sponsored by ASMI.
 All opinions are my own.

 Have you ever thought about including seafood in your kid friendly gluten free meals?
 Cod is very easy to cook with and takes on so many flavors easily (remember these cod sliders?)

 Today’s recipe is great for kids and adults, alike.
 Maybe you’re looking for great fish recipes for lent, or just healthy fish recipes for kids because these make for great finger foods for toddlers!

-Either way, this Alaska fish stick recipe for kids is a true winner and one of the best gluten free dinners for kids.
+Either way, this gluten free fish sticks recipe for kids is a true winner and one of the best gluten free dinners for kids.

 We always buy Wild Alaska seafood because it’s sustainable and high quality, and cod, especially, is usually available fresh or frozen year-round.
 Alaska is the nation’s largest source of wild-caught seafood.

 Alaska seafood is harvested seasonally and available frozen, canned and smoked year round.

 Cod is a firm, moist fish with a slightly sweet flavor, full of B-Vitamins.
 Since cod adapts well to most cooking methods, they are perfect for making fish sticks.

 What You Need For Gluten Free Fish Fingers

 - Alaska cod, cut into 1 inch filets